 - Non-economic damages such as pain and suffering, emotional distress, or loss of consortium.

 The most likely victim to die in an accident with a big rig truck is an occupant inside of a passenger vehicle.
 In fact, those injured in truck accidents are ten times more likely to die of their injuries than those involved in an accident with a passenger car.
-If you have lost a loved one due to an accident with a commercial truck, you may seek compensation for your losses through a wrongful death lawsuit.
+If you have lost a loved one due to an accident with a commercial truck, you may seek compensation for your losses through a wrongful death lawsuit against a truck driver.

-This type of lawsuit may be filed by the deceased’s spouse or children, parents, siblings, or any other relative by blood or adoption who was partially or completely dependent on the deceased person for support.
+This type of Orlando truck accident lawsuit may be filed by the deceased’s spouse or children, parents, siblings, or any other relative by blood or adoption who was partially or completely dependent on the deceased person for support.
 Wrongful death lawsuits must be filed within two years of the date of the decedent’s death.
-Damages potentially available to those who have lost a loved one in a Florida truck accident include:
+Damages potentially available to those who have lost a loved one in a Orlando truck accident include:

 - Funeral or burial expenses paid by the relative